 To understand why you won’t get sole custody, I think it’s important to understand what it actually is.
 Now basically speaking, there are two types of custody:

 You can have any combination of legal and physical custody.
-Usually, you’re going to have joint physical and legal, or you’re going to have sole physical and legal, but again chances are you won’t get sole custody.
+Usually, you’re going to have joint physical and legal custody.
+Otherwise you could theoretically have sole physical and legal custody, but again, chances are you won’t get sole custody unless there are exceptional circumstances.

 According to New Jersey custody laws, legal child custody deals with who makes the important decisions for the child, education, religion, residence, relocation.
 Those are going to be the major decisions that a person with either sole or joint legal custody will be making.
 Physical custody is the amount of parenting time the other parent has.
 Even if the other parent has an hour of parenting time over the course of a year, that’s still going to be considered joint physical custody, but that’s probably not that important.
 The people who seek sole custody are seeking more of the legal sole custody.
 They want the ability to make decisions without input.
 They want to be able to relocate without any problems or having to go to court.
 The information in this series is geared towards that area, not the physical custody area.